varya/hackeress-2019/index.md

 As it is yet evolving concept, our understanding of it is changing, so there is no definition.
 But speaking from experience, I would say that a design system is

-  - Shared practises, based on which you design your product or bunch of products under the same brand.
+  - Shared practices, based on which you design your product or bunch of products under the same brand.
 Components go here, but this is not only about them.
-The practises can be more abstract or more design related such as visual language or tone of voice.
+The practices can be more abstract or more design related such as visual language or tone of voice.
 Or on the contrary, they can be deeply technical and reflect your approach to code.
   - This brings us to tools which our company could have for all the developers and designers to share.
 As we are speaking about design systems as a way of standartizing, they fit there.